 Graduation through the Davidson Honors College requires a cumulative grade point average of 3.0 or higher, and 3.4 in the major field.
 Upon successful completion of the requirements, students will receive their bachelor degrees as "University Scholars" in their respective majors and have this distinction noted on their diplomas.
 Graduation through the Davidson Honors College is not connected with the distinctions "with honors" and "with high honors" bestowed on the recommendation of major departments according to certain grade point averages and/or on the basis of exams or other means of assessment in the senior year.

 The Davidson Honors College administers the Presidential Leadership Scholarships for incoming freshmen, and several other scholarship programs for currently enrolled students.
 For further information about these scholarship programs, contact the Honors College.
 Honors students and those transferring from other institutions are eligible for the general scholarship program.
 For further information, contact the Financial Aid Office.
 The Honors College also coordinates University of Montana participation in the National Merit Scholarship program.
-Four-year awards are available to National Merit finalists who have indicated UM as their first choice for attending college, as well as to semi-finalists.
+Four-year awards are available to National Merit finalists and semi-finalists who have indicated UM as their first choice for attending college.
 Interested students should contact the Honors College for details as soon as they know their status in the competition.

 Students applying to the Davidson Honors College should show evidence of academic talent and motivation.
 Generally, a minimum high school GPA of 3.5 is expected, as well as an ACT score of 27 or higher, or SAT combined score of 1800.
 These criteria are not absolute, and highly motivated students are encouraged to apply.